inkdevhub/swanky-cli/README.md

 ## `templates`

-Holds templates for instantiating a new project, as well as ink! and ask! contract templates.
+Holds templates for instantiating a new project, and adding new contracts.

 # Local development